dhes/ColonoscopyPolyp/input/pagecontent/index.md

 We started with cpSpecimen because the name of the base resource is a good representation of the profile.
 The base resource is Specimen and this is, well, a specimen.
 Now we will shift to cpDiagnosticReport and put cpSpecimen in the context of the nested FHIR data model.

-So the first FHIR resource we bring into play is the DiagnosticReport.
-The DiagnosticReport resource will serve as the center of our data structure.
-The patient reference becomes DiagnosticReport.subject, the procedure date will become DiagnosticReport.effective and the pathology report date will become the DiagnosticReport.issued.
+So the next FHIR resource we bring into play is the DiagnosticReport.
+The DiagnosticReport resource will serve as the center of our data structure. <!--- The patient reference becomes DiagnosticReport.subject, the procedure date will become DiagnosticReport.effective and the pathology report date will become the DiagnosticReport.issued.
 So far we have:

-<span class="caption">Table 1.
+<span class="caption">Table n.
 Logical Model to DiagnosticReport Resource</span>

 | Logical Model |  FHIR Resource | FHIR Data Type |
 | --------------| -------------- |----------------|